A bylaw relating generally to the conduct of the affairs of the

 All National Officers shall comply with the CANNT Board of Directors Code of Professional Conduct.

-The membership shall elect four Regional Vice-Presidents to represent the regions of Canada-West, Ontario, Quebec and Atlantic.
+The membership shall elect four Regional Vice-Presidents to represent the regions of Canada West, Ontario, Quebec and Canada East.

 The elected Regional Vice-Presidents shall assume control of Association affairs in the region and be responsible for the proper conduct of such affairs to the President.
 All Regional Vice-Presidents shall comply with the CANNT Board of Directors Code of Professional Conduct.

-The membership shall elect a Vice President of Technologists to represent the technical membership.
-The Vice President of Technologists shall comply with the CANNT Board of Directors Code of Professional Conduct.
+The membership shall elect a Vice-President of Technologists to represent the technical membership.
+The Vice-President of Technologists shall comply with the Board of Directors Code of Professional Conduct.

-The term of office for Regional Vice-President and Vice President of Technologists shall be two years.
-A Regional Vice-President and Vice President of Technologists may run for no more than two consecutive terms.
+The term of office for Regional Vice-Presidents and Vice-President of Technologists shall be three years.

 All Officers shall hold office until successors have been elected and installed.